snohio/devopsorlando/docs/decks/gaj.md

 <br><br>
 ### Senior Cloud Platform Software Engineer
 <br><br><br><br>
 #### Milan is a Senior Cloud Platform Engineer at NVIDIA, focusing on developer platforms & cloud enablement.
-He previously worked at VMware in cloud native services as well several infrastructure startups.
 Over the past decade, he has contributed to open source projects in the Kubernetes, Rust & eBPF ecosystems.
 He is also one of the core organizers of the Orlando DevOps Community Group.
 ???
 NOTES: The Path from Student to Successful DevOps / Platform Engineer